 - The PCA should be capable of providing the required personal care services listed in the client’s care plan.

-- The PCA should refer to and make themself knowledgeable about the clients’s care plan.
+- The PCA should refer to and make themselves knowledgeable about the clients’s care plan.

 - The PCA should make observations of the client’s health and should bring information of any changes immediately to the attention of the client’s supervisory nurse or office personnel (if their nurse is not immediately available).